Tebbee/In-Class-Behavior-Analyzer-FrontEnd/README.md

   * Cody Tebbe
   * Vanessa Covarrubias

+If you have any questions you may contact [Vanessa Covarrubias](mailto:vmcovarrubia@bsu.edu)

 ## About

 The client, Gary, wants a mobile application to be installed by students in a specific classroom.
 Students and instructors will be able to sign up.
 They'll be able to give their demographic information.
 Their movements will be tracked inside a pre-configured classroom.
 At the end of the class, they will be presented with a survey about their specific movements.